 With the exception of the Chief Executive Officer and the Chairman of the Board of Directors, the compensation of the Company's executive officers is based on a combination of salary and bonuses based on performance.
-The Chairman of the Board's compensation consists of a salary.
 The Chief Executive Officer and the Chairman of the Board have no understandings with the Company with respect to bonuses, options or other incentives; they are not subject to our general policy later discussed.

 The Board of Directors does not have a compensation Committee.
-Dr. Raymond V. Damadian, Chairman of the Board, controls over 50% of the voting power of our capital stock.
-Dr. Damadian is both an executive officer and a member of the Board of Directors.
-Dr. Damadian, the Chief Executive Officer and the Chief Operating Officer, participate in the determination of compensation for the Company's management and other employees.
+The Chief Executive Officer and the Chief Operating Officer participate in the determination of compensation for the Company's management and other employees.

 The Board of Directors has established an audit committee.
-The members of the committee are, Ronald G. Lehman, Richard E. Turk and John Collins.
+The members of the committee are Ronald G. Lehman, Richard E. Turk and Jessica Maher.